 Libyan War (2011)--French forces enforce the Libya No-Fly Zone alongside other Western nations.

-Northern Mali War (2013)-In response to continued advances of the Jihadist forces that seized northern Mali in 2012, France launched a military intervention in January, 2013, and successfully drove the Jihadist forces from the population centers of Northern Mali.
+Mali War (2013-Ongoing)-In response to continued advances of the Jihadist forces that seized northern Mali in 2012, France launched a military intervention in January, 2013, and successfully drove the Jihadist forces from the population centers of Northern Mali.
 The Jihadists continued to engage Mali government forces and the French military in guerrilla warfare.
+As of the summer of 2021, France had about 5,000 troops in Mali and neighboring Sahel nations assisting the local governments against Jihadist forces.